brianh20/react-calendar/readme.md

 Clicking on delete/remove must also clear the input box.

 Requirements:
-* Node
+* Node package manager.
-* Yarn
+* Yarn - if you do not wish to install yarn, you might need to run 'npm install' a few times depending on your configuration.

 Steps to run project:

-1) Clone repository
+1) Clone repository.
-2) Run command 'yarn'
+2) Run command 'yarn'.
-3) Run command 'npm start'
+3) Run command 'npm start'.
-4) Navigate to 'localhost:8080'
+4) Navigate to 'localhost:8080'.